xLightsSequencer/xLights/README.txt

-﻿xLights is a program that allows you to play the sequence files from Vixen and LOR.
+xLights is a program that allows you to play the sequence files from Vixen and LOR.
 It has the ability to drive USB DMX controllers, E1.31 Ethernet controllers. xLights has a extensive scheduler.
 Nutcracker is a program that generates animated effects on massive RGB devices such as megatrees, matrices, and arches.